Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 Moving on to the second requirement, we can set up a similarly structured database by just copying the tables structure 1:1 from the operational databases.
 Later, we'll discuss what minor changes are needed to satisfy other DWH requirements.

-For now, let's assume we can simply copy the data from the operational database to our DWH fully every day, keeping the same tables structure.
+For simplicity, let's assume we will simply copy the data from the operational database to our DWH fully every day, keeping the same tables structure.
 Now we can move on to other requirements: incremental loading, handling duplicates and storing the changes history.

 ## 3. Incremental loading

 ### Getting the source data

-There are several approaches for getting the source data incrementally, that I personally observed in real systems, but let's try to find the one that will work for all situations.
+There are several approaches for getting the source data incrementally that I personally observed in real systems, but let's try to find the one that will work for all situations.

-**Option #1**: using the date_created field, always deleting the last 3 days (for example) of data, and inserting again everything created within those last 3 days.
+**Option #1**: using the date_created field, always delete the last 3 days (for example) of data, and insert again everything created within those last 3 days.

-It will only work with the data that never changes, because you won't load the recently changed record, if it was created more than 3 days ago, and if the date_created itself is changed, you might either load the same record twice, or just completely lose it.
+It will only work with the data that never changes, because you won't load a recently changed record if it was created more than 3 days ago, and if the date_created itself is changed, you might either load the same record twice, or just completely miss it.

 **Option #2**: load all records where date_created or record ID is bigger than the maximal date or ID you already have in your table.

 This, again, eliminates the possibility to load the changes, plus it requires you to either store the maximal date/ID per source table somewhere, or select it from DWH tables dynamically, and somehow link this information to the source systems.
-And joining data between separate systems is a bad idea from performance point of view.
+And joining data between separate systems is a bad idea from the performance point of view.
 Moreover, nobody can guarantee that the newly created ID or even date_created is always bigger than previous values in the same table.

 **Option #3**: loading the most recent changes using date_updated column.

-At this point, we realized that we need a date_updated column in almost every table we load from, unless the data in the table is never updated by design (audit log, website tracking events, etc.) - then it's enough to have just date_created column.
+At this point, we realized that we need a date_updated column in almost every table we load from, unless the data in the table is never updated by design (audit log, website tracking events, etc.) - then it's enough to have just date_created column, or just a tiny dimension table (countries or payment methods) - then it can be just fully loaded every time.

-Luckily, such column is very easy to implement with a default value of now() or current_timestamp for this column (just as it should be for date_created), and a trigger on update, setting it to current timestamp again.
+Luckily, such column is very easy to implement with a default value of now() or current_timestamp for this column (just as it should be for date_created), and a trigger on row update, setting it to current timestamp again.

 However, I saw examples when the value in date_updated column is set by a backend application, and not on a database level.
 This is of course wrong, because we can't rely on this column to be updated properly.
-For example, you can expect the record to be updated (manually), but the date_updated remain unchanged, or to have the date_updated earlier than date_created for the same record, etc.
+For example, you should expect the cases when the record is updated (manually), but the date_updated remains unchanged, or has an earlier date than date_created for the same record, etc.

 In case the data in the table can be altered, but date_updated column is not available (for whatever reasons), we can only load the full table to get all the changes.
 This is also necessary when the data can be deleted from the source table, and we must somehow reflect it in the DWH.
 In such situations, I usually load daily only the new records if possible (using date_created), and perform a full table synchronization once per week, for example.

-For this approach, we'll need a set of so-called "staging" tables of exactly the same structure as our source tables.
+For incremental loading, we'll need a set of so-called "staging" tables of exactly the same structure as our source tables.
 We'll use them as a temporary disposable buffer between the source system and DWH tables.
 Normally, the amount of data in staging tables is much smaller than in source tables, because we only load the recently created/updated records to them, and then copy the data to the target tables.

+If we load the data from untyped data sources, like CSV files, we can choose to have all staging tables columns typed as varchar, so that the loading process doesn't fail on type conversions, but then we have to manage such issues when loading the data from staging to target tables.
+Some ETL processes allow to store the "bad" records in separate tables for further investigation, and load all "good" ones.

 ### Merging the data